Yaesu FT-847 VHF/UHF transceiver.

 The relay's circuit diagram is here (opens in a new tab).

 The LCD display shows the current rotor position to the left and the new position to the right.
+Each rotor position is also displayed in PstRotator.

 The Yaesu control box serves as a power supply for the rotator.